sara8487/frontend-nanodegree-mobile-portfolio/README.md

 2. All CSS files are minified
 4. JavaScrpt is minified
 3. <async> was added to the Google Analytics script to allow the page to render faster
+4. A cache manifest file was added along with cache HTML code

 ### Website Performance Optimization portfolio project